ros2/ros2_documentation/source/Concepts/About-launch-testing.rst

       - expected_output: string or regex pattern or a list of the aforementioned types
       - process: The process whose output will be searched
-      - process: A string (search by process name) or a launch.actions.ExecuteProcess object -param cmd_args: Optional.
+      - process: A string (search by process name) or a launch.actions.ExecuteProcess object
+      - param cmd_args: Optional.
 If 'process' is a string, cmd_args will be used to disambiguate processes with the same name.
-Pass launch_testing.asserts.NO_CMD_ARGS to match a proc without command arguments
+Pass ``launch_testing.asserts.NO_CMD_ARGS`` to match a proc without command arguments
       - cmd_args: string
       - output_filter: Optional.
 A function to filter output before attempting any assertion.
       - output_filter: callable